HenryGann/Simple-Conky-theme/README.md

 	- Modify the code `Exec=/home/USER_NAME/.config/conky/start_conky.sh` in the file with replacing `USER_NAME`

 7. Relogin to your gnome session

+## Customisation

+If you want to customise positioning, edit `Simple-Conky-theme/Simple-Conky-theme.conf`.
+You may want to change positioning of elements.
+In that case, refer to [the Conky documentation](http://conky.sourceforge.net/documentation.html).

 ### Feel Free to drop any issues and modifications required